 Although virtual reality has been around for years, it has only been in the past few years that VR has really taken off.
 It has now become good enough to deliver life-like experiences that are both enjoyable and interactive, with less of the nausea commonly associated with some of the older generation virtual reality headsets.
 VR sickness, however, isn’t always down to the GPU; it often depends on the type of game and how the game developer has created the user experience in which it’s intended to be played, such as how you move around in a virtual environment.
 A poorly developed VR game can lead to sickness, no matter how powerful and expensive the graphic card is, unless you’re an experienced hard-core, seafaring VR gamer, who is already accustomed to any virtual experience thrown at them.

 In reality, the technology behind any of today’s modern graphics cards will probably become obsolete within a matter of a year or two, well before the card wears out or breaks down.
-Given the speed that gaming and VR technology is progressing, you can expect current graphics cards to struggle with new games in just a few years time, however, this depends on whether you go for a top of the range 2nd-Gen RTX card - such as Nvidia's flagship GPU, the GeForce RTX 3080, or the cheaper alternative, the Nvidia GeForce RTX 3070.
+Given the speed that gaming and VR technology is progressing, you can expect current graphics cards to struggle with new games in just a few years time, however, this depends on whether you go for a top of the range, 2nd-Gen RTX card - such as Nvidia's flagship GPU, the NVIDIA RTX 3080, or the cheaper alternative, the Nvidia RTX 3070.
 Both are excellent GPUs and offer the best performance out of the entire RTX 3000 series.

-The 1st-Gen RTX 2000 GPUs are still a good choice, and although they've been super-seeded by the RTX 3000 series, they're not quite obsolete yet, and you could get a good deal on an RTX 2070 Super or, better still, the NVIDIA GeForce RTX 2080 Ti, but don't pay over the odds for one.
+The 1st-Gen RTX 2000 GPUs are still a good choice, and although they've been super-seeded by the RTX 3000 series, they're not quite obsolete yet.
+You could get a good deal on an RTX 2070 Super or, better still, the NVIDIA GeForce RTX 2080 Ti, but don't pay over the odds for one.
 The newer GPUs are far cheaper, better engineered, technically more advanced and will handle almost anything thrown at them.
 I talk more about the benefits of the RTX 3080 and the 3070 a little further down.

 Finding the right graphics card specifically for VR gaming shouldn’t be too hard.
 In fact, a quick Google search should bring up a number of different options that are all labelled as “VR Ready”.
 This is not unique to graphics cards alone, whole computer setups can be bought with the purpose of running VR applications.
-The two most reputable brands of graphics cards that work with VR technology are Nvidia and AMD, both quality products offering similar specs in regards to speed and performance.
+The two most reputable brands of graphics cards that work with VR technology are NVIDIA and AMD, both quality products offering similar specs in regards to speed and performance.
 There are other brand options out there, but they are far less common.

 Spec-wise VR headsets are all somewhat similar.
 Manufacturers will generally provide specific information on the minimum system requirements that are required in order to meet the needs of their hardware - such as the operating system, processor, memory, graphics card, display ports etc.